jollyjerr/knowledge/math/trigonometry/matrices.md

 |0 0 0 1 = C4|
 ```

-If you can put an augmented matix into reduced row-echelon form, you can
+If you can put an augmented matrix into reduced row-echelon form, you can
 reverse the process to find the solution to the system.

 ```